Yiju-Li/CV/something.md

 Implemented AWS security measures to protect the website and the sensitive data.
 Managed the infrastructure and monitoring performance of the application.

+The purpose of this project is to provide a platform for users to rate and review movies, offering a comprehensive and streamlined experience through the utilization of modern technologies including full-stack web development, database management, and cloud computing.